ryocown/backtest/README.md

 A powerful, Python-based backtesting engine designed for institutional-grade financial analysis.
 This tool allows for multi-strategy backtesting, risk attribution, and advanced visualizations, including 3D parameter robustness surfaces and interactive financial charts.

+This started off as I'm impressed by Gemini 3's analytical ability in the financial markets.
+I fired my financial advisor and started self-directing my own portfolio.
+I'm generally unhappy with how VOO/SPY and QQQ/QQQM all contain crappy companies (CVNA/PLTR in SPY, and LULU/COIN/HOOD in QQQ) so here is my attempt at direct indexing while being able to reason my decision.

 ## Key Features

 ### 🚀 Core Engine